moza993/Simple-Word/README.md

 # Simple-Word
 This is the Simple Word Processor.
-This minimal software allows for a no-distractions and no-frills typeing experience.
+A minimal software that allows for a no-distractions and no-frills typing experience.